pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 # Create tutorials in your Python package documentation

 <!-- TODO: modify the nbsphinx example to use nbgallery
-as a front end vs sphinx gallery - will look better that way -->
+as a front end vs Sphinx gallery - will look better that way -->
 Your package should have tutorials that make it easy for a user to get started using your package.
 Ideally, those tutorials also can be run from start to finish providing a second set of checks (on top of your test suite) to your package's code base.

-In the [documentation tools page](python-package-documentation-tools) we talk about two sphinx extensions (`sphinx-gallery` and `nbsphinx`) that  allow you to create reproducible tutorials that are run when your sphinx documentation builds.
+In the [documentation tools page](python-package-documentation-tools) we talk about two Sphinx extensions (`sphinx-gallery` and `nbsphinx`) that  allow you to create reproducible tutorials that are run when your Sphinx documentation builds.

-## Create python package tutorials that both help users and test your package's code
+## CreatePythonpackage tutorials that both help users and test your package's code

 Adding well constructed tutorials to your package will make it easier for someone new to begin using your package.

-There are two sphinx tools that make it easy to add tutorials to your package:
+There are two Sphinx tools that make it easy to add tutorials to your package:

 * [Sphinx Gallery](https://sphinx-gallery.github.io/stable/index.html) and
 * [NbSphinx](https://nbsphinx.readthedocs.io/en/latest/)

-Both of these tools act as sphinx extensions and:
+Both of these tools act as Sphinx extensions and:

-* Support creating a gallery type page in your sphinx documentation where users can explore tutorials via thumbnails.
+* Support creating a gallery type page in your Sphinx documentation where users can explore tutorials via thumbnails.
 * Run the code in your tutorials adding another level of "testing" for your package as used.
 * Render your tutorials with Python code and plot outputs

 ### [sphinx gallery:](https://sphinx-gallery.github.io/stable/index.html)

-If you prefer to write your tutorials using Python **.py** scripts, you may enjoy using sphinx gallery.
+If you prefer to write your tutorials using Python **.py** scripts, you may enjoy using Sphinx gallery.
 Sphinx gallery uses **.py** files with text and code sections that mimic the Jupyter Notebook format.
 When you build your documentation, the gallery extension: